rameez1822534/advi-case/README.md

 - **Total Loans by Month:** Query to aggregate total loans by month.
 - **Customer Distribution by Type:** Query to show the distribution of customers by type.

+## Things To Do
+1, Error Logging in ADF and Snowflake
+2, Make pipeline more moduler by including parameters 3, More data tranformations if possible
+4, Email notification for pipeline error
+5, Create a proper dashboard

 ## Conclusion

 This project demonstrates the integration of Azure Data Factory and Snowflake to create a robust and scalable data pipeline and data warehouse solution.
 The architecture supports future scalability, flexibility in handling business requirements, and ensures data quality and consistency.